-Azure Service Bus Relay
+Azure Relay

-Dynamics 365 is designed to communicate to third party services through an Azure Service Bus.
-Utilizing an Azure Service Bus is the preferred communication mechanism allowing for security and quick horizontal scaling of services.
-The Rule Execution App Service connects to the Service Bus and registers itself as a Relay listener.
-When Dynamics 365 makes a request to the Service Bus, the Service Bus relays that message to a listener and allows for two-way communications for as long as the connection is open.
+Dynamics 365 is designed to communicate to third party services through an Azure Relay.
+Utilizing an Azure Relay is the preferred communication mechanism allowing for security and quick horizontal scaling of services.
+The Rule Execution App Service connects to the Relay and registers itself as a Relay listener.
+When Dynamics 365 makes a request to the Relay, the Relay relays that message to a listener and allows for two-way communications for as long as the connection is open.

 The InRule Rule Execution App Service leverages a specific kind of Service Bus called Azure Relay.
 Within the context of the InRule architecture, the Relay performs the same function as a "traditional" Service Bus but includes some extra functionality specific to WCF relays.
-For the sake of consistency with Microsoft's Dynamics documentation, we will refer to the Relay as a Service Bus throughout this document.
+For the sake of consistency with Microsoft's Dynamics documentation, we will it as a Relay throughout this document.
 However, be aware that they are different resource types within Azure itself.